Dictyostelium discoideum: Use as a model organism

-Because many of its genes are homologous to human genes, yet its lifecycle is simple, D. discoideum is commonly used as a model organism.
+Because many of its genes are homologous to human genes, yet its life cycle is simple, D. discoideum is commonly used as a model organism.
 It can be observed at organismic, cellular, and molecular levels primarily because of their restricted number of cell types and behaviors, and their rapid growth.
 It is used to study cell differentiation, chemotaxis, and apoptosis, which are all normal cellular processes.
 It is also used to study other aspects of development, including cell sorting, pattern formation, phagocytosis, motility, and signal transduction.
 These processes and aspects of development are either absent or too difficult to view in other model organisms.
 D. discoideum is closely related to higher metazoans.
 It carries similar genes and pathways, making it a good candidate for gene knockout.
+D. discoideum has also been established as a model organism to investigate the evolution of unicellular organisms to multicellular life-style because of its unique developmental fashion.

 The cell differentiation process occurs when a cell becomes more specialized to develop into a multicellular organism.
 Changes in size, shape, metabolic activities, and responsiveness can occur as a result of adjustments in gene expression.
 Cell diversity and differentiation, in this species, involves decisions made from cell-cell interactions in pathways to either stalk cells or spore cells.
 These cell fates depend on their environment and pattern formation.
 Therefore, the organism is an excellent model for studying cell differentiation.

 Chemotaxis is defined as a passage of an organism toward or away from a chemical stimulus along a chemical concentration gradient.
 Certain organisms demonstrate chemotaxis when they move toward a supply of nutrients.
 In D. discoideum, the amoeba secretes the signal, cAMP, out of the cell, attracting other amoebae to migrate toward the source.
 Every amoeba moves toward a central amoeba, the one dispensing the greatest amount of cAMP secretions.
 The secretion of the cAMP is then exhibited by all amoebae and is a call for them to begin aggregation.
 These chemical emissions and amoeba movement occur every six minutes.
 The amoebae move toward the concentration gradient for 60 seconds and stop until the next secretion is sent out.
 This behavior of individual cells tends to cause oscillations in a group of cells, and chemical waves of varying cAMP concentration propagate through the group in spirals.

 An elegant set of mathematical equations that reproduces the spirals and the streaming patterns of D. discoideum was discovered by mathematical biologists Thomas Höfer and Martin Boerlijst.
 Mathematical biologist Cornelis J. Weijer has proven that similar equations can model its movement.
 The equations of these patterns are mainly influenced by the density of the amoeba population, the rate of the production of cyclic AMP and the sensitivity of individual amoebas to cyclic AMP.
 The spiraling pattern is formed by amoebas at the centre of a colony who rotate as they send out waves of cyclic AMP.